chromatone/school/index.md

 So, here's what we have now:

-- 1 month long courses
+- 1 month short courses
-- Weekly classes with creative homework
+- Weekly 1 hour group classes with creative homework
 - 4-8 students per course

 ## Jam sessions